U.S. Government Adoption Sends Palantir Shares to Record Levels

 Future Strategies for Satellite Resilience

-The surge in solar activity poses significant challenges for SpaceX's goal of expanding Starlink to over 30,000 satellites.
-Operators must develop advanced space weather forecasting models and adjust orbital parameters, such as altitude and propulsion, to counter atmospheric drag.
+The surge in solar activity will pose major obstacles to SpaceX's goal of expanding Starlink to over 30,000 satellites.
+Operators must develop sophisticated models for forecasting space weather and adjust orbital parameters, such as altitude and propulsion, to counter atmospheric drag.

 How Should SpaceX Address Solar Storm Impacts?